nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tags

+**MSS**

+1. User requests to rename a certain tag
+2. AddressBook shows a list of all persons with the given tag
+3. AddressBook asks user to enter new tag
+4. User enters new tag
+5. AddressBook asks user to confirm if the new tag is correct
+6. AddressBook rename old tag to new tag for all relevant persons
+7. AddressBook shows a list of all persons with the new tag <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> 2a1.
+AddressBook shows an error message <br> AddressBook asks user for a new tag
+  Use case resumes at step 1

+5a.
+User replies that the tag is not correct

+> 5a1.
+Use case resumes at step 3

+5b.
+User enters invalid response

+> 5b1.
+AddressBook shows an error message <br>
+  Use case resumes at step 5

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.